Shotkit shares essential gear for landscape photography

 These lenses also compress the image and pull the background detail forward, resulting in a different aesthetic than is achieved with wide-angle or prime lenses.

-While telephoto lenses can be a little too heavy and cumbersome for long treks, there are smaller and lighter alternatives that won’t add too much weight to your gear.
+While telephoto lenses can be a too heavy and cumbersome for long treks, there are smaller and lighter alternatives that won’t add too much weight to your gear.

 Prime lenses